GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

     This step creates an unconfigured VPN gateway in your GCP VPC network.

 1. Reserve a static IP address in the VPC network and region where you created the VPN gateway.
-Make a note of the address that is created for use in future steps.
+Make a note of the address for use in future steps.

         gcloud compute addresses create $STATIC_EXTERNAL_IP \
             --project $PROJECT_NAME \